hamidgasmi/training.computerscience.algorithms-datastructures/README.md

                 Max ∏ rej <=> Max ∑ log(rej) <=> Min ∑ ( - log(rej))
                    j=1           j=1                j=1
         - The new problem is: Find the shortest path between USD and RUR in a weighted graph where **ω(rei) = (− log(rei))**
+    - Find if an **Infinite Arbitrage** is possible from a currency S to a currency u:
+        - It's possible to get any (+∞) amount of currency u from currency S if and only if u is reachable from some node w for which dist[w] decreased on iteration V of Bellman-Ford (there is a negative cycle in a graph)
+        - Do |V| iterations of Bellman–Ford
+        - Save all nodes relaxed on V-th iteration — set A
+        - Put all nodes from A in queue Q
+        - Do BFS with queue Q and find all nodes reachable from A: all those nodes and only those can have infinite arbitrage
+    - Reconstruct the Infinite Arbitrage from a currency S to a currency u:
+        - See problem above
+        - During BFS, remember the parent of each visited node
+        - Reconstruct the path to u from some node w relaxed on iteration V
+        - Go back from w to find negative cycle from which w is reachable
+        - Use this negative cycle to achieve infinite arbitrage from S to u
     - [Detecting Anomalies in Currency Exchange Rates](https://github.com/hamidgasmi/training.computerscience.algorithms-datastructures/issues/134)
     - [Exchanging Money Optimally](https://github.com/hamidgasmi/training.computerscience.algorithms-datastructures/issues/135)
 - For more details: